Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 11. On a Sunbeam by Tillie Walden

-If you're looking for a more emotional storyline then this graphic novel is 100% worth picking up.
-The story is deeply emotional.
-And will have you in tears by the end.
+Searching for an emotional graphic novel?
+Then this graphic novel is 100% worth picking up.
+The emotional story will have you in tears by the end.

 Good Reads Rating: 4.30